gravitl/netmaker-docs/netclient.rst

 - Mac
 - FreeBSD

-For unsupported devices, please use the external client, wich is just a static, vanilla, WireGuard configuration file, which can be added to any device that supports WireGuard.
+For unsupported devices, please use the external client, which is just a static, vanilla, WireGuard configuration file, which can be added to any device that supports WireGuard.

 ******************
 Installation